New Books in the Heritage Room

 Our Heritage Room houses a collection of Genealogy and Local History resources.
 Books are available on local family histories; county histories with an emphasis on Thomas County; general genealogy subjects and on southeastern states; periodicals; local high school year books city directories from 1946 and a lateral file collection containing local history are available.

 A state of the art Microfilm reader/printer is available to view.
-County census and Thomasville newspapers from 1861-2000, with hard copies available from 2000 to present.
+County census and Thomasville newspapers from 1861-2009; 2010 partial, with hard copies available from 2010 to present.

 The Georgia Death Index from 1919-1998 is also available as well as databases for censuses and other genealogical records.
-A dedicated computer with printer and genealogy software installed and free access to subscription on-line services and copier are also available.
+There are 2 dedicated computers with printer and genealogy software installed and free access to subscription on-line services and copier are also available.

 TCPLS is also a Family Search Affiliate Library, which provides access to a collection of over 700,000 microfiche genealogical records available for rent and viewable here in the library.

-The South Georgia Genealogical Society also meets at the library once a month.
+The South Georgia Genealogical Society also meets at the library the 2nd Saturday of each month at 10:30 am.

 Patrons may also find the following links useful: